What is DEVORA?

 What are the potential impacts?: We are compiling information on Auckland’s built and social environment and combining it with the answers to the questions above to describe how an eruption would affect Auckland and the rest of New Zealand.
 This will result in a tool that will help emergency managers make life-saving decisions before, during, and after an eruption.

-The DEVORA research programme, which grew out of the ‘Auckland: It’s Our Volcano’ project in 2008, is aimed at a much-improved assessment of volcanic hazard and risk in the Auckland metropolitan area, and will provide a strategy and rationale for appropriate risk mitigation.
+The DEVORA research programme, which grew out of the ‘Auckland: It’s Our Volcano’ project, officially launched on Thursday, 6 November 2008.
+It is aimed at a much-improved assessment of volcanic hazard and risk in the Auckland metropolitan area, and will provide a strategy and rationale for appropriate risk mitigation.
 This will be based on increasing our understanding of the AVF through an integrated, multi-disciplinary, multi-agency study.

 - 1. We are confident in knowing the Auckland Volcanic Field (AVF)